 I've always felt that people can remember information better if they understand the reasoning behind interventions.
 I also use situational learning, customized to the student's work situations.

 I work hard at making sure the students understand all the covered materials, including heart rhythms during the ACLS class.
 All my students enjoy my teaching style.
 They say I seem to make concepts easy to understand,.
 My students feel confident in their skills upon completion of their specific courses.

 I know that hard working people sometimes find themselves in situations where they didn't remember the expiration of their AHA cards.
 Some have even been sent home or refused hours of work until they can obtain the training.
 We've always made an effort to accomodate emergency card needs.
 We never cancel a class because we don't have a minimum amount of students.Whether the class has one person or more, I train classes of all sizes.

 So, for quality CPR BLS or ACLS training, contact me to schedule a class today.
+We have sites in Rancho Cucamonga and West Covina.
 Increase your confidence and skill level in BLS and/or ACLS, after training with me.
 Receive your card the same day, right at the end of class, with assistance navigating through the card claiming process.

 6390 Terracina Avenue, Rancho Cucamonga, California 91737, United States and 709 S. Glendora West Covina, California

 Copyright © 2021 CPR Healthcare Providers INC - All Rights Reserved.